 She sighed.
 “I know.
-And you did your customary disappearing act before I could explain, and oh, things just got a bit heated.”
+I just trusted you and he doesn't get that.
+And you did your customary disappearing act before I could explain it, and oh, things just got a bit heated with Robin after that.”
 She sipped her drink.
 “How did you know you could use the Axe against them?”

 He flicked his cigarette case catch.
 “The Women that forged the axe for the Slayer meant it as a weapon against the source of the Shadow Casters power.
 That’s why Willow was able to use it to release all the potentials.”

 Somebody scored some points somewhere on the TVs and half the bar voiced its displeasure.

 Giles smiled playfully and said, “All the best people get fired from the Council.”